Corruption-robust exploration in episodic reinforcement learning: Instantiation to tabular MDPs

-We now show the model estimates with these bonuses are valid (as in \Cref{defn:valid}) for robust base learners. \begin{lemma} On event $\eventglest\cap \eventsubsmp\cap \eventsubest$, it holds simultaneously for all $(x,a)$, $k\in [K]$, and $\ell: 2^{\ell}\geq C$, that model-estimates $(\rhat\kgl,\phat\kgl,\bonus\klgl)$ and $(\rhat\klsb,\phat\klsb,\bonus\klsb)$ are both valid. \end{lemma} \begin{proof} Since $C\leq 2^{\ell}$, the global and subsampled bonuses upper bound the RHS of the first inequalities in Lemmas~\ref{lem:global_concentration} and \ref{lem:local_concentration_tabular} respectively.
+We show the model estimates with these bonuses are valid (Def.~\ref{defn:valid}) for robust base learners. \begin{lemma} On event $\eventglest\cap \eventsubsmp\cap \eventsubest$, it holds simultaneously for all $(x,a)$, $k\in [K]$, and $\ell: 2^{\ell}\geq C$, that model-estimates $(\rhat\kgl,\phat\kgl,\bonus\klgl)$ and $(\rhat\klsb,\phat\klsb,\bonus\klsb)$ are both valid. \end{lemma} \begin{proof} Since $C\leq 2^{\ell}$, the global and subsampled bonuses upper bound the RHS of the first inequalities in Lemmas~\ref{lem:global_concentration} and \ref{lem:local_concentration_tabular} respectively.
 Moreover, the global and subsampled transition estimates are computed as averages of empirical transitions and are therefore nonnegative.
-As a result, we satisfy condition (a) of Definition~\Cref{defn:valid} and the bonuses are valid. \end{proof}
+As a result, we satisfy condition (a) of Def.~\ref{defn:valid} and the bonuses are valid. \end{proof}